Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Auto apps are the bridge between your Android smartphone and your car’s infotainment system, delivering a seamless and safer driving experience.
 These apps offer intuitive interfaces designed for in-car use, allowing you to access navigation, music, messaging, and more with voice commands or simplified touch controls.
 Whether you’re navigating through traffic, enjoying your favorite tunes, or staying connected on the go, Android Auto apps enhance convenience, safety, and entertainment while you’re on the road.

-There are a variety of apps to customize the experience and you really can do almost anything you want with it except watch videos.
-Obviously, Google Assistant needs mentioning here since it works with the microphones in your car to deliver content while you drive but you need it to use Android Auto anyway.
+There are a variety of apps to customize the experience, and you can really do almost anything you want with it except watch videos.
+Obviously, Google Assistant needs mentioning here since it works with the microphones in your car to deliver content while you drive, but you need it to use Android Auto anyway.
 Thus, we didn’t list it below.
 We can help you customize your experience with the best Android Auto apps for Android.

 The best Android Auto apps for Android